Tax Credits: DWP and tax credits debt (non-UC)

 In February 2017, the then Secretary of State for the Department of Work and Pensions (DWP) announced that a segment of tax credits debt was to be transferred from HMRC to DWP or, where applicable, the Northern Ireland Department of Communities (NI DfC).
 The debt - made up of outstanding tax credit overpayments - would then be collected by DWP or NI DfC, as appropriate.

-NOTE: This is separate to the transfer of tax credits when someone claims Universal Credit.
+This exercise is separate to the transfer of tax credits when someone claims Universal Credit.
 Under this process, the person may not be claiming any DWP benefits and this may be their only interaction with DWP.

 - Why transfer the tax credit debt to DWP/NI DfC?